NitorCreations/nameless-deploy-tools/docs/workspace.md

 * `ndt.profile.ndt` - enable a prpfile that has settings to do a `ndt assume-role` including a potential mfa token.

-You can set these variables by calling `git config [variable] [value]` and you can check the commands that would be executed by calling `nitor-dt-load-project-env`
+You can set these variables by calling `git config [variable] [value]` and you can check the commands that would be executed by calling `nameless-dt-load-project-env`

 So to complete the script example from above, you would put the script somewhere handy to execute - say `~/bin/my-admin-role` if you have that on your `PATH`.
 Then you would just set that to be